-Lastly, the increase in the feasible dimension of Bayesian algorithms will enhance their applications.
-To discover the relationships between genes for example, \citet{BDMCMC1} reduce the available data set containing several thousands of genes to a mere one hundred genes to make the data feasible for their algorithm, potentially loosing valuable information.
-This kind of dimension reduction will be decreasingly necessary as Bayesian algorithms improve.
-Likewise, in neuroscience, the models of the brain no longer have to be simplified to just $100$ areas as in \citet{Alzheimer}.
+Lastly, the increase in the feasible dimension of Bayesian methods will enhance their applications.
+In Section \ref{sec:application}, we reduce the data set containing several thousands of genes to a mere one hundred genes to make the data feasible for computation, potentially losing valuable information.
+This kind of dimension reduction will be decreasingly necessary as Bayesian methods improve.
+Likewise, in neuroscience, the models of the brain no longer have to be simplified to just $100$ areas \citep{Alzheimer}.
 This could potentially improve the understanding of cognitive diseases like Alzheimer's.
 The enhancements in Bayesian structure learning also open up new applications.
-Especially exciting but yet unexplored examples are graph neural networks and large language models, which both make use of dependency networks between a large amount of variables.
+Especially exciting but yet unexplored examples are graph neural networks and large language models, which make use of the dependency networks among a large number of variables.